Code Red II

 Code Red II is a computer worm similar to the Code Red worm.
 Released two weeks after Code Red on August 4, 2001, it is similar in behavior to the original, but analysis showed it to be a new worm instead of a variant.
 Unlike the first, the second has no function for attack; instead it has a backdoor that allows attacks.
-The worm was designed to exploit a security hole in the indexing software included as part of Microsoft's Internet Information Server (IIS) web server software.
+The worm was designed to exploit a security hole in the indexing software included as part of Microsoft's Internet Information Server (IIS) web server software (CVE-2001-0500).

 A typical signature of the Code Red II worm appears in a web server log as: